Vacation rentals in Vancouver

 Just 30 minutes from the city centre, the imposing North Shore Mountains are packed full of ski resorts boasting spectacular views back across the city.
 People also come to Vancouver to make the most of its easy access to some of Canada’s most scenic destinations, including the famous Whistler ski resort, the Canadian Rockies, and Vancouver Island.

-When is the best time to stay in a holiday rental in Vancouver?
+The best time to stay in a holiday rental in Vancouver

 Compared to the rest of Canada, the city experiences a mild climate all year round, and snowfall is rare.
 The warmest months are July and August, when you can expect warm days and cooler evenings, so pack a jacket alongside your sunscreen.
 In July, the Celebration of Light boasts the biggest offshore fireworks competition in the world.
 Autumn and spring can also be pleasant with plenty of sunny days.
 However, the weather can be changeable, so packing an umbrella is wise.
 Winter in Vancouver is milder than most places in the country, but it can still get very cold, so make sure you pack layers.
 The Aurora Winter Festival in Hastings Park features an ice rink and tube park, as well as colourful light displays, an illuminated Ferris wheel, and festive sculptures.